 A major assumption in modern computer vision is that you have to track points on surfaces in order to see in 3D.
 You can use 2 images from 2 static cameras (“stereo”), or 2 images from 1 moving camera (“motion”).

+I am right-eyed.
+A phenomenon also called “master eye” or “ocular dominance”.
 So my left eye is the lazy one.
 And I don’t think it was properly treated when I was growing up.
 What I remember is that I saw double while reading: two images floating on top of each other.
 I could not fuse the two images into one… Continue reading Upgrading vision system OVS-0

 Here is an interview that journalist Jim Jansen of the newspaper Het Parool had with me.
 He wanted to know how scientists spend their Summer holiday.
 It is in Dutch though, but I added a translation in English.

 Although sometimes credited to the Renaissance artists and engineers, the camera obscura, or pinhole camera was already used by the Chinese in the 4th century BC and the Arabs in the 10th century AD.
 If you have never seen one in action, you are missing out.
 The images have a vibrant dreamlike quality, especially when… Continue reading Your eye is not a camera

 I don’t drive.
 I tried to get my driver’s license several times, but I failed.
 The main reason is quite ironic.
 My control of the car was up to standards, but all the examiners stated that I lacked the perceptual abilities to safely navigate traffic.
 At that moment, I had spend almost half of my… Continue reading Railroad panoramas